Shiwani-Tehlan/Desktop-Voice-Assistant/README.md

+# Desktop-Voice-Assistant
-# Desktop-Voice-AssistantWhat can this A.I. assistant do for you?
+What can this A.I. assistant do for you?
 --> It can play music for you.
 --> It can do Wikipedia searches for you.
 --> It is capable of opening websites like Google, Youtube, etc., in a web browser.